 Planning our trip to Kenya involved making the pain-staking choice of camps to stay at for the safari portion of our trip.
 Even with several overstuffed folders of torn pages from magazines on Kenya lodges at my disposal, I had never heard of Sirikoi much less Lewa Wildlife Conservancy until I started constructing my itinerary.

 Then, two friends who have traveled to Kenya extensively insisted I make Lewa a stop during our trip and I am glad I did.
-From there, Uncharted Outposts, who arranged all our travel, couldn’t have selected a more perfect camp for us.
-Thank you Erin Parker (who, is equally skilled in coordinating custom itineraries as she is in taking photographs.
+From there, Uncharted Outposts (now Outside GO) who arranged all our travel, couldn’t have selected a more perfect camp for us.
+Thank you, Erin Parker (who is equally skilled in coordinating custom itineraries as she is in taking photographs.
 She taught me how to use Hipstamatic on my iPhone – which I used for some of these photos).

 Sirikoi Lodge itself is a spectacular private game lodge on private land in the center of the Conservancy and overlooking the northern end of Mount Kenya.
 It is run is by Willie Roberts, a well-known and admired conservationist who has been running custom safaris for over 30 years.

-At one of our dinners, were were treated with the company of Alan Root (one of the world’s best wildlife filmmakers) who has a home in Lewa.
+At one of our dinners, we were treated with the company of Alan Root (one of the world’s best wildlife filmmakers who unfortunately who passed away in late 2017) who has a home in Lewa.
 He enchanted us with stories of his near-death experiences, showing us his wounds of wild animal encounters (including a pretty impressive hippo bite).

 The setting at Sirikoi is drop-dead gorgeous.
 Lush is the word comes to mind.
 Set in a shady grove, Sirikoi is like an oasis of green overlooking the yellows of the savannah that borders it.